 The matter will be looked at by the SAIRC, usually within the suspension period, to resolve the matter quickly.

-Your apprentice or trainee may not be paid during this period and you may also ask for the suspension period to be added to the term of the training contract.
+Your apprentice or trainee may not be paid during this period and the suspension period will be added to the term of the training contract.

 The SAIRC may confirm, cancel or increase the suspension period.